Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Flipping Kernel for Reachability

+Algorithm 3 can reduce the number of entries stored in the $Q$-table from $2 ^ {n+m + | B |} $ to $| V\cup\mathcal{M}_{0} |\times2 ^ {m + | B |} $, where $|V|\leq|I|$.
+However, we acknowledge that when the size of $|V\cup\mathcal{M}_{0} |\times2 ^ {m + | B |} $ becomes excessively large, $Q$L faces certain limitations.
+It is important to note that Algorithm 3 offers a potential solution for addressing problems in large-scale BCNs, as opposed to the conventional $Q$L approach, which is often deemed inapplicable.
+In fact, the value of $|V\cup\mathcal{M}_{0}|$ is not directly related to $n$.
+Specifically, large-scale BCNs with low connectivity will result in a small number of $|V\cup\mathcal{M}_{0}|$.
+Traditional $Q$L preconceives to store $2 ^ {n+m + | B |} $ values in the $Q$-table, which not only restricts the ability to handle problems in large-scale systems but also lacks practicality.
+In contrast, Algorithm 3 allows agents to explore and determine the significant information that needs to be recorded.
+This approach provides an opportunity to solve the reachability problems of large-scale BCNs.

-$\mathbf{Remark\ 4}$: The idea of special initial states and TL in Algorithm 2 can also be added to Algorithm 3.
-The hybrid algorithm obtained not only improves the efficiency of learning, but can also be applied to large-scale systems.
+$\mathbf{Remark\ 3}$.
+The idea of utilizing special initial states and TL in Algorithm 2 can also be incorporated into Algorithm 3.
+The hybrid algorithm proposed has two major advantages: improved convergence efficiency and expanded applicability to large-scale BCNs.